-SALSA2.0 M7 microphysical process: nucleation activation type nucleation (Sihto et al., 2006) neutral and charged nucleation of $\mathrm{H_2SO_4}$ and $\mathrm{H_2O}$ (Kazil and Lovejoy, 2007) condensation of $\mathrm{H}2\mathrm{SO}4$ analytical predictor of condensation solved simultane- Two-step operator splitting scheme with an analyti- ously with nucleation (Jacobson, 2005) cal solution for production and condensation (Kokkola et al., 2009) coagulation semi-implicit method (Jacobson and Turco, 1995) implicit method (Vignati et al., 2004) hydration ZSR method (Stokes and Robinson, 1966) $\kappa$ -Köhler (Petters and Kreidenweis, 2007) emissions: Sea Salt Size segregated sea salt emissions from Long et al. Size segregated sea salt emissions from Long et al. (2011) parameterization mapped to the soluble size sec- (2011) parameterization mapped to the soluble accumu- tions in subrange 2 following the M7 mode parameters lation and coarse modes for accumulation and coarse modes.
+SALSA2.0 M7 microphysical process: nucleation activation type nucleation (Sihto et al., 2006) neutral and charged nucleation of $\mathrm{H_2SO_4}$ and $\mathrm{H_2O}$ (Kazil and Lovejoy, 2007) condensation of ${\rm H_2SO_4}$ analytical predictor of condensation solved simultane- Two-step operator splitting scheme with an analyti- ously with nucleation (Jacobson, 2005) cal solution for production and condensation (Kokkola et al., 2009) coagulation semi-implicit method (Jacobson and Turco, 1995) implicit method (Vignati et al., 2004) hydration ZSR method (Stokes and Robinson, 1966) κ -Köhler (Petters and Kreidenweis, 2007) emissions: Sea Salt Size segregated sea salt emissions from Long et al. Size segregated sea salt emissions from Long et al. (2011) parameterization mapped to the soluble size sec- (2011) parameterization mapped to the soluble accumu- tions in subrange 2 following the M7 mode parameters lation and coarse modes for accumulation and coarse modes.
 Mineral Dust Size segregated mineral dust emissions from Cheng Size segregated mineral dust emissions from Cheng et al. (2008) parameterization mapped to the insoluble et al. (2008) parameterization mapped to insoluble ac- size sections in subrange 2 following the M7 mode pa- cumulation and coarse modes rameters for accumulation and coarse modes. radiative effects Look-up-tables which are based on mie calculations for Look-up-tables which are based on mie calculations for the extinction cross section, asymmetry factor, and sin- the extinction cross section, asymmetry factor, and sin- gle scattering albedo as a function of Mie size parameter gle scattering albedo as a function of Mie size parame- and refractive index.
 Size sections are assumed to have ter and refractive index.
 Look-up-tables have been pre- a "flat top" size distribution within bins calculated separately for modes with geometric standard deviation of 1.59 and 2.0 below-and in-cloud scav- Prescribed scavenging coefficients for each size section Prescribed impaction scavenging coefficients for each enging according to Bergman et al. (2012) mode according to (Stier et al., 2005) or size dependent scavenging rates according to (Croft et al., 2009, 2010)

-The implementation of SALSA2.0 in ECHAM-HAMMOZ was designed such that it shares the routines with the modal scheme of M7 wherever possible.
-In the sense of model processes, the biggest difference is in the aerosol microphysical calculations which are treated using methods that are designed for the respective size distribution description.
-The microphysical processes and other aerosol processes that are treated differently between the two model configurations are listed in Table 1.
+processes and other aerosol processes that are treated differently between the two model configurations are listed in Table 1.
 A comprehensive review of the relative importance of these processes within the ECHAM framework has been given previously by Schutgens and Stier (2014).